siczmj/passcodeview/README.md

     passcodeIndicator.wrongPasscode();
 ```

 In this case the default animation will be shake all indicator drawables.
+See the [demo](https://github.com/siczmj/passcodeview#demo).

 ------